Xilinx/system-controller-app/README.md

 		version - version and compatibility information
 		reset - apply power-on-reset

+		listfeature - list the supported features for this board

 		listeeprom - list the supported EEPROM targets geteeprom - get the content of <target> EEPROM for either <value>:
 			    'summary', 'all', 'common', 'board', or 'multirecord'